muftialroaz/movies-sentiment-analysis/README.md

 In this project, I will use sentiment analysis techniques to classify movie reviews as positive or negative.
 The main goal of sentiment analysis is to understand the opinions, feelings, or responses contained within user reviews.

-Thus, this project will provide insights into the comparison between Scikit-Learn and CuML in the context of a sentiment analysis project.
+Thus, this project will provide insights into the comparison between the Scikit-Learn Random Forest and the CuML Random Forest algorithms within the context of a sentiment analysis project.

 ## Dataset